jwstegemann/fritz2-docs/MountPoint.md

   <hr/>
 </div>
 ```
-Whenever the mount-point is definitely the only sub-element of its parent element, you can omit the special
+Whenever the mount-point is definitely the only sub-element of its parent element, you can omit the dedicated
 `<div>`-mount-point-tag by setting the `into` parameter to the parent element.
 In this case the rendering engine
 uses the existing parent node as reference for the mount-point:
 ```kotlin